moth-quantum/quantum-audio/README.md

 - **Improvements:**

   - Improved organisation of code for Readability and Modularity
-  - Key Information of Original Audio is preserved at Encoding, making the Encoding and Decoding operations independent.
+  - Key metadata information is preserved during the encoding operation, making the decoding process independent.

 - **License Change:**